Christianalamassi/E-commerce-Getranke/README.md

 ## Overview

-This project was designed, developed, and based on the idea of online shop to create a simple and easy method for the customers to buy drinks online.
-The users are given the possibility to add the order to thier basket, update it and delete it at any time before the payment.
+This project was designed, developed, and based on the idea of an online shop to create a simple and easy method for customers to buy drinks online.
+The users are given the possibility to add the order to their basket, update it, and delete it at any time before the payment.
 All these functionalities can be accessed by any user with an account.
 The admins have special permissions for controlling the data (CRUD).
-The website was made for real life simulation, although the shop and drinks don't exist in real life.
-The web site was developed using HTML, CSS, JS, Python "Django" and data are stored in an Elephant SQL database.
+The website was made for real-life simulation, although the shop and drinks don't exist in real life.
+The website was developed using HTML, CSS, JS, Python "Django" and data are stored in an Elephant SQL database.

 <img src="static/images/repersd.png">

 ## Features
-Some elements appear on all of the pages of the website, like navbar and the footer.
+Some elements appear on all of the pages of the website, like the navbar and the footer.

 - Navbar
-  - The navigation is fixed at the top of the page and esay to use.
-It includs three buttons "Home","Order Here" and either or "log out" and "Profile" when the user logged in "log in" and " register" when the user logged out and "Management" if the user is superuser.
+  - The navigation is fixed at the top of the page and easy to use.
+It includes three buttons "Home", "Order Here" and either "log out" and "Profile" when the user logs in "login" and " register" when the user logs out, and "Management" if the user is the superuser.
   - The navbar is responsive to different screen sizes.
   - It also contains a search button where the user can search for all the items in the offer list.

     - <img src="static/images/znavzs.png">

 - Footer
-    - The footer includes the contact of the shop, email, question and social media links.
+    - The footer includes the contact of the shop, email, question, and social media links.

     - <img src="static/images/yzf.png">